Hocine Soltani: Later life and death

 Following his retirement from boxing following his four professional bouts, Soltani began working in the importing and exporting of cars in Marseille, where he had settled with his wife and child.
-On 1 March 2002, he left to meet with a man who wanted to have two cars exported to Algeria.
+He went missing on 1 March 2002, after he left to meet with a man who wanted to have two cars exported to Algeria.
 It was the last time he would be seen alive by his family.
 During the course of the next two years, there were theories that he had relocated to the United States or Japan.
 When a body was found in September 2004, the idea that it could be Soltani was met with skepticism by his brother, but DNA tests demonstrated that it was the missing ex-boxer.

 Soltani's mother travelled to France from Algeria to provide the investigators with a baseline with which to compare the DNA evidence.
 The body was repatriated to Algeria, and was buried in Boudouaou.
 The man with whom Soltani met that day was arrested and sentenced to eight years in prison for kidnapping and the subsequent death of the victim; however, rumours continued of an underworld connection.